https://www.thnkinkpr.com/>

 And so while conventional wisdom dictates that we don’t introduce new in tough times, instead we cut back or freeze spending, I don’t agree with that sentiment in the case of new media and mobile marketing.

-A mobile marketing strategy will capitalize on the pervasiveness of the mobile phone and upswing of the medium itself, but it must also address some of the challenges inherent to mobile communication.
+A successful mobile marketing strategy will capitalize on the pervasiveness of the mobile phone and upswing of the medium itself, but it must also address some of the challenges inherent to mobile communication.

 The mobile phone is such a uniquely personal device – a bit of territory that consumers are wary to cede entirely to advertisers – and so messaging has to be respectful, expected and welcome or we will just end up with consumers being turned off by phone-.